Jiyao17/qutopo/README.md

 # Paper
-This repository is the implementation of the paper
+This repository is the implementation of the SECON 2024 paper
 **Topology Design with Resource Allocation and Entanglement Distribution for Quantum Networks**